carhubcentralts-hue/prosaasil/replit.md

 - **Greeting Message Response (Nov 24, 2025)**:
   - `update_business_prompt` endpoint now returns `greeting_message` and `whatsapp_greeting` in response
   - UI can display saved greeting immediately after update
+- **Greeting System Integration (Nov 24, 2025 - CRITICAL FIX)**:
+  - Greeting is now queued to Realtime API with `[SYSTEM_GREETING]...[/SYSTEM_GREETING]` markers
+  - System prompt explicitly instructs AI to recognize these markers and output greeting verbatim
+  - AI does NOT process greeting as customer input, only outputs it on first turn
+  - Ensures greeting plays BEFORE AI starts responding to user input
+  - Prevents AI from ignoring greeting and immediately describing properties

 ### Frontend
 - **Framework**: React 19 with Vite 7.1.4.